ErickKS/next-onnx/readme.md

 I highly recommend you to clone my repository or fork it, as it prevents typing errors and makes it easier to follow the steps from here.

+You can see a demo of the project by [clicking here](https://next-onnx.vercel.app).

 <br/>

 ## ⚙ Adapting the project to use your ONNX model